 Although stem cell therapy provides a positive prognosis for different types of diseases, not all patients who have the stated conditions are eligible for the transplant.
 The treatment is reserved for patients whose quality of life can be enhanced with stem cells, who have relapsed, or who have a higher risk of relapsing.

-The success rate of the therapy primarily depends on the patient’s stage of disease, disease type, age, and type of donor cells and transplantation.
+The success rate of these procedures can depend on several factors, including the patient’s stage of disease, disease type, age, the type of donor cells, and of course, the transplantation procedure.

 For example, those who have Hodgkin’s lymphoma who are in remission before an autologous transplantation have a high success rate.
 Those who survive 5 years following the transplant can expect to live longer, too.

 Let this infographic be your guide.
 Download it now and use it as a reference later.

 Stem cell transplant is indeed a promising treatment alternative for patients with serious health conditions.
 The treatment is, however, considered under investigation as further research and study are still required.
 Despite this, it wouldn’t be surprising if stem cells will be approved as a standard medication for diseases in the near future, considering its great potential in regenerative medicine.

 If you found this blog valuable, subscribe to BioInformant’s stem cell industry updates.